0x8ff/Navi-Bot-2021/README.md

 - Create a file named ``.env``
 - In the ``.env`` file, add the following line ``BOT_TOKEN=<GENERATED_BOT_TOKEN>``, make sure to change <GENERATED_BOT_TOKEN> to your actual bot token.
 - Run the ``deploy.sh`` script to get your bot up and running!
 This script installs all of the necessary dependencies to run this bot.
-  - You may run the bot by typing in ``chmod 0755 deploy.sh && ./deploy.sh``.
+  - You may run the script by typing in ``chmod 0755 deploy.sh && ./deploy.sh``.